Three-Dimensional Nonlinear Stokes - Mueller Polarimetry: Introduction

+The Stokes-Mueller polarimetry measurements are performed by considering the Stokes vectors that describe two dimensional ($2D$) polarization states.
+However, numerous polarimetry applications, including polarization microscopy, employ non-collinear beam geometries and highly converging/diverging beams, as in the case of imaging with high numerical aperture (NA) objectives.
+Only recently a three-dimensional ($3D$) Stokes-Mueller formalism has been developed for the linear interaction regime.
+The formalism is suited for investigations where there is no well-defined propagation direction of light \cite{Samson} - \cite{Brosseau_0}.

+In this paper we develop $3D$ nonlinear Stokes-Mueller formalism to aid in the polarimetric nonlinear microscopy and non-collinear polarimetry measurements.
+The $3D$ nonlinear Stokes-Mueller polarimetry formalism is developed with the SFG and SHG polarimetric measurements in mind.
+This formalism makes use of $3D$ Stokes vector having $9$ components and representing linearly interacting electric fields \cite{Brosseau} - \cite{Gil}.
+The approach allows us to consider the situation when the plane-wave approximation is not perfectly valid.
+This can be realised if the incident or detected light from a microscope are not measured in the far-field.
+The example is the use of high NA lenses.
+Another case for using new $3D$ polarimetry is when two incident beams are not parallel and propagate to the sample.

-The paper is organized as follows: In Section 2, we introduce $3D$ linear and double Stokes vectors.
+In Section 2, we introduce $3D$ linear and double Stokes vectors.
 The elements of $9\times 9$ coherency matrix are expressed through elements of $3D$ linear Stokes vector.
-We derive the expression for double Mueller matrix.
-It is described how to calculate the Mueller matrix elements from the polarimetric measurements.
-In Section 3, the coherency-like matrix $X$ is introduced, which allows us to transform $9\times 81$ Mueller matrix into $27\times 27$ square matrix $X$.
-We introduce the index of depolarization in our formalism.
+The corresponding expression for double Mueller matrix, containing $9\times 81$ components, is introduced.
+The description is provided on how to calculate the Mueller matrix elements from the polarimetric measurements.
+In Section 3, the coherency-like matrix $X$ is introduced, which allows us to transform $9\times 81$ Mueller matrix into $27\times 27$ square matrix $X$ \cite{Kruglov}.
+The formalism of index of depolarization is introduced that characterizes the square matrix $X$.
 Different decompositions of $X$-matrix are considered in Section 4.
 In Appendix A, we describe the parametrization of the SHG outgoing radiation coherency matrix.
-We derive the expression for the double Stokes vector $S$ for the degenerate case of SHG via generalized $3D$ Stokes vector $s$ in Appendix B. In Appendix C, the transformations of Mueller and $X$-matrices under rotation of Cartesian coordinate system are outlined.
+We derive the expression for the double Stokes vector $S$ for the degenerate case of SHG via generalized $3D$ Stokes vector $s$ in Appendix B. In Appendix C, the transformations of Mueller and $X$-matrices under rotation of Cartesian coordinate system are presented.